awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 **Instance endpoint**
  An *instance endpoint* connects to a specific DB instance within an Aurora cluster\.
 Each DB instance in a DB cluster has its own unique instance endpoint\.
 So there is one instance endpoint for the current primary DB instance of the DB cluster, and there is one instance endpoint for each of the Aurora Replicas in the DB cluster\.
  The instance endpoint provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate\.
 For example, your client application might require more fine\-grained load balancing based on workload type\.
 In this case, you can configure multiple clients to connect to different Aurora Replicas in a DB cluster to distribute read workloads\.
-For an example that uses instance endpoints to improve connection speed after a failover for Aurora PostgreSQL, see [Fast Failover with Amazon Aurora PostgreSQL](AuroraPostgreSQL.BestPractices.md#AuroraPostgreSQL.BestPractices.FastFailover)\.
+For an example that uses instance endpoints to improve connection speed after a failover for Aurora PostgreSQL, see [Fast failover with Amazon Aurora PostgreSQL](AuroraPostgreSQL.BestPractices.md#AuroraPostgreSQL.BestPractices.FastFailover)\.
 For an example that uses instance endpoints to improve connection speed after a failover for Aurora MySQL, see [MariaDB Connector/J failover support \- case Amazon Aurora](https://mariadb.org/mariadb-connectorj-failover-support-case-amazon-aurora/)\.
  The following example illustrates an instance endpoint for a DB instance in an Aurora MySQL DB cluster\.
  `mydbinstance.123456789012.us-east-1.rds.amazonaws.com:3306`

-## Viewing the Endpoints for an Aurora Cluster<a name="Aurora.Endpoints.Viewing"></a>
+## Viewing the endpoints for an Aurora cluster<a name="Aurora.Endpoints.Viewing"></a>

  In the AWS Management Console, you see the cluster endpoint, the reader endpoint, and any custom endpoints in the detail page for each cluster\.
 You see the instance endpoint in the detail page for each instance\.
 When you connect, you must append the associated port number, following a colon, to the endpoint name shown on this detail page\.